falicitt/warm-fuzzies/README.md

 - don't take it personally

 4. How will you, individually and as a team, get the help you need (both technically and non-technically)?
-- askfor help from facilitators
+- askfor help from facilitators, after 15mins of struggling.

 5. How will you make sure everyone feels included?
-- check-in with each other
+- check-in with each other, formally each morning and as needed.
-- ask for help when needed
+- ask for help when needed, from team members.

 6. How will you decide who needs to be present for which conversations
 - mainly everyone would be involved, unless it's a specific problem